Telecom Decision CRTC 2019-423

 - The Commission finds reasonable Videotron’s request to direct Cablevision to make changes to its General Tariff so that it complies with the Commission’s various decisions and orders with respect to TPIA service.

 - Cablevision’s General Tariff has not been revised by the Commission since March 2014.
 Cablevision did not request revision of its tariffed rates when the Commission revised the large cable companies’ tariffed rates, which have served as the basis for Cablevision’s own rates.Footnote 3 However, in order to proceed effectively and avoid unduly delaying this process and the provision of TPIA service at just and reasonable rates, the Commission directs Cablevision to revise and update its TPIA service tariff pages and submit them to the Commission for approval by no later than 3 February 2020.
-The submitted rate will need to be based on a recent cost study, or on cable carriers’ Commission-approved rates for bundled services.
+The submitted rate will need to be based on a recent cost study, or on cable carriers’ Commission-approved rates for aggregated services.

 - That said, negotiations between the parties to establish an off-tariff agreement are permitted and encouraged, and the Commission considers that negotiating in good faith to conclude a TPIA service agreement is the best mechanism for resolving disputes between the two parties.
 However, in the absence of an off-tariff agreement between Cablevision and a competitor (including Videotron), the revised tariff will apply to all TPIA service agreements between Cablevision and the competitor.